NabilYimer/estatelookout.ai/README.md

 Contributions to Estate Lookout are welcome!
 Whether you're interested in fixing a bug, adding a new feature, or improving the project documentation, I'd love to have your help.

 Feel free to fork the repository, make your changes, and submit a pull request.
-I appreciate any contributions that help make OmniLightVision better for everyone.
+I appreciate any contributions.

 Let's collaborate and make Estate Lookout even better together! 🚀